 - Lubrication.
 Mechanical equipment needs lubrication to eliminate friction between the functioning parts.
 Your equipment tune-up should include a complete lubrication.

-- Pilot and gas pressure adjustment.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to return these elements to OEM specifications.
+- Pilot and gas pressure regulating.
+As part of your tune-up, changes may be made to the pilot and gas pressure if needed to restore these elements to OEM specifications.

 - Written assessment.
-Professional HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
+Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next year.
 This valuable information can help you establish the current condition of your furnace and outline ways to lower your energy bills.

 5. Is the Furnace Switch Functioning Properly?

-Each furnace has a power switch (similar to a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a few minutes to see if it turns the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+All furnaces have a power switch (similar to a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a few minutes to see if the furnace starts working.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Confirm the area isn’t obstructed by leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Make sure the space isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

-If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to cost a limb.
-Often we have special offers in your local area that you can take advantage of.
+If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to break the bank.
+Sometimes we have special offers in your local area that you can use to justify your next Starbucks run.